What is Leon Black's Net Worth?

 Apollo Global Management

-In the aftermath of Drexel's collapse, in 1990 Leon led several former colleagues to co-found Apollo Global Management.
+In the aftermath of Drexel's collapse, Leon led several former colleagues to co-found Apollo Global Management in 1990.
 Like Drexel, Apollo would soon specialize in leveraged buyout transactions and purchases of distressed securities involving corporate restructuring, industry consolidations, and other unique financial situations.

-His co-founders included Marc Rowan, Joshua Harris and Antony Ressler.
+His co-founders included Marc Rowan, Joshua Harris, and Antony Ressler.
 All four co-founders would go on to become multi-billionaires.
-Today Apollo is one of the largest private equity firms in the world with more than $500 billion in assets under management.
+By the 2000s, Apollo had become one of the largest private equity firms in the world.
+It invested in companies such as LyondellBasell, Caesars Entertainment, and Norwegian Cruise Line, often stepping into situations other firms considered too risky.
+In 2011, Apollo went public, cementing its status as a global financial powerhouse.
+Today, Apollo is one of the largest private equity firms in the world with nearly $1 trillion in assets under management.

 Personal Life